movlan/SEI-CC-7/README.md

 Once you have resolved these merge conflicts by editing the code and removing the markers, you can `add` and `commit` normally.

+During group project merge conflicts will likely occur giving you an opportunity to learn more about them then.

 #### Important

 **"Nested" repos are never permitted**.
 Therefore, if you have important code, such as your projects, that belongs in its own repo, **be sure to put that code in folders outside of the class repo**.